Duwayne Kerr

-Duwayne Oriel Kerr (born 16 January 1987) is a Jamaican international footballer who plays as a goalkeeper.
+Duwayne Oriel Kerr (born 16 January 1987) is a Jamaican former international footballer who played as a goalkeeper.

-Career

-Club
+Club career

 Kerr has played club football in Jamaica for Reno and Portmore United.

 Kerr moved to Norway in 2011, and played two seasons for the Norwegian First Division side Strømmen, and was the best goalkeeper in the 2012 Norwegian First Division according to Sarpsborg 08's Director of Sports, Thomas Berntsen.
 Kerr joined the newly promoted Tippeligaen side Sarpsborg 08 as a free agent of the 2013-season, and signed a two-year contract with the club.

 In April 2016 he signed for Icelandic club Stjarnan.
 In August 2016, Kerr signed for Chennaiyin FC in the Indian Super League.

-International
+International career

 Kerr made his international debut for Jamaica in 2007.